-Introduces urban structure and morphology, presenting city as complex, ecological organism comprised of interrelated systems.
-Working on urban/metropolitan scale, students deconstruct city into series of infrastructural layers, then recompose and restructure it in a more integrated fashion.
+Introduces urban structure and morphology, presenting the city as a complex, ecological organism comprised of interrelated systems.
+Working at an urban/metropolitan scale, students deconstruct the city into a series of infrastructural layers, then recompose and restructure it in a more integrated fashion.

 2013: Denver TOD Studio

 2011: Layers of the City: Integrative Urban Design

 2010: Vacant Land as Infrastructure